lilyschlaug/BAE305-SP24-Lab9/Home.md

   analogWrite(PWMB, abs(motorSpeed));                 //now that the motor direction is set, drive it at the entered speed }
 ```

+Part 2 - Keep your Distance

 # Test Results
 Part 1 - PID Use
 1. The result of part 1 modified the Arduino sketch to implement the PID controller and detect a distance through the ultrasonic sensor.

-What are your results?
+Part 2 - Keep your Distance
+1. The result of

 # Discussion
 Did you make any design decisions that had an impact on the results?
 How did they impact the results?
 What do the results mean?